Menu

 Dead Cell Nucleic Acid Stains

-Membrane-impermeant nucleic acid dyes can be used to selectively stain necrotic and late apoptotic cells that have leaky plasma membranes.
-These dyes have very low fluorescence until they bind DNA or RNA, so they can be used to stain cells without a wash step for homogenous and real-time imaging in cell culture medium.
+Membrane-impermeant nucleic acid dyes can be used to selectively stain necrotic and late apoptotic cells with leaky plasma membranes.
+These dyes have very low fluorescence until they bind DNA or RNA, so they can be used to stain cells without a wash step.
 Biotium offers dead cell stains in a variety of colors, as well as Apoptosis & Necrosis Staining Kits with dead cell stains and apoptosis markers.

 In general, dead cell nucleic acid dyes cannot be fixed after staining, because the dyes do not become cross-linked to DNA.
 After fixation, they are free to diffuse from dead cells to live cells (which become permeabilized during fixation), resulting in poor discrimination between live and dead cell populations.
 For fixable dead cell stains, see our Live-or-Dye™ product line, including the nuclear-specific Live-or-Dye NucFix™ Red.